mgm-sp/wp-author-security/README.md

 * The password forgotten function will also allow an attacker to check for the existence of a user.
 As for the log in page the plugin will display a neutral message even when the user does not exists.
 * Requesting the feed endpoint /feed of your blog will also allow others to see the username or display name of the author.
 The plugin will remove the name from the result list.
 * Wordpress supports so-called oEmbeds.
 This is a technique where you can embed a reference to a post into another post.
 However, this reference will also contain the author name and a direct link to the profile page.
 The plugin will also remove the name and link here.
+* Since Wordpress 5.5 a default sitemap can be reached via /wp-sitemap.xml.
+This sitemap will disclose the usernames of all authors.
+If this should not be disclosed you are able to disable this feature of Wordpress.

 ## Installation